thesandboxgame/sandbox-smart-contracts/docs/topics/sand/bundle-sand-sale.md

 ### Participants

-- Seller: The user thats want to sell *packs*
+- Seller: The user that wants to sell *packs*
 - Buyer: Users that want to buy *packs*
 - Admin: The deployer and owner of the contract.